Jennifer Dodd, LCSW, Owner, Clinical Supervisor (She/ Her)

-My clinical style is active, warm, and collaborative; it is rooted in trauma-informed care, a strengths-based approach, cognitive behavioral therapy, and Jungian analysis.
+My clinical style is active, warm, and collaborative; it is rooted in trauma-informed care, a strengths-based approach, cognitive behavioral therapy, and motivational interviewing principles.
 My hope is to help guide you in finding the insight and skills you need to promote sustainable growth and healing.

 Though I have worked with a diverse array of populations, most of my experience has been with people experiencing anxiety, depression, or life transitions; survivors of traumatic experiences; and people in eating-disorder recovery.
 Anyone looking for self-exploration, growth, and healing in any capacity is welcome.

 Mariah works with Individuals, Children, Adolescents, & Families.
 Specializing in art & nature therapy.